 Is Sheen on the path of redemption now?

-In 2018 he was quoted saying, “It is a thing I want to mend!”, while talking about his tumultuous relationship with Lorre.
+In 2018 he was quoted saying, “It is a thing I want to mend!” while talking about his tumultuous relationship with Lorre.
 If the show-runner decides to forgive Sheen, he will probably be seen in the reboot if it happens.
 But one cannot really say for sure considering the problematic equation the two have shared for years.
 This has not, however, stopped fans from hoping for a ‘Two and a Half Men’ 2020 reboot.